-I focus my work on three areas: children and parents, caregivers and medical patients, and individuals working in stressful careers, looking for growth opportunities, or searching for a more balanced life.
+I focus my work on three areas: tweens, teens and parents, young adults navigating through the world, and individuals working through stressful times, shedding past patterns, looking for growth opportunities, or searching for a more balanced life.

 My goal in sessions is for clients to feel self-aware, empowered, and grounded in who they are to better connect with the person they want to become.
-This kind of therapy leads you toward a happier home life, better communication with family/friends, feeling accomplished and relaxed at the end of the day, or feeling confident in your ability to tackle roadblocks.
+This therapeutic approach can help address anxiety symptoms, lack of identity, pressured performance, depression, and lack of communication skills.

-I work with KIDS, specializing in trauma and fostering successful family relationships through empathy, resilience, and intrinsic motivation.
-During the pandemic, I worked as a therapist to elementary children, helping them cope with the changes lockdowns and school closures brought into their lives.
+I work with TWEEN and TEENS, specializing in trauma and fostering successful family and peer relationships through empathy, resilience, and intrinsic motivation.
+I have worked within school systems as a therapist and as a teacher providing a different perspective and approach.

 Many children benefit from integrating feedback from those in their path of influence.
-While my work with PARENTS is child-focused, I provide support for parents, extended family members, teachers, and caregivers; this team approach aids in understanding current roadblocks from different perspectives and helps adapt the focus of therapy.
+While my work with PARENTS is child-focused, I provide training and support to parents, extended family members, teachers, physicians, and caregivers.
+This team approach aids in understanding current roadblocks from different perspectives and helps adapt the focus of therapy.
 The team approach also leads to clearer, more effective communication and agreement on expectations.

 I offer in-person, phone, and video sessions to support your lifestyle and schedule.